zedttxj/SecOps/Access-Control-Definition/README.md

 ## 4. Attribute-Based Access Control (ABAC)
 - Its use of rules that can include multiple attributes, allowing it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally.
 It’s an advanced implementation of a rule-based access control.
 - **Example:** Many SDNs use the ABAC model.
 Additionally, ABAC allows administrators to create rules within a policy using plain language statements such as “Allow Managers to access the WAN using a mobile device.”
+MDM systems can use attributes to identify mobile devices, allowing the user to log on when the attributes match and verified.

 ## 5. Rule-Based Access Control
 - It applies global rules to all subjects.
 Rules within the rule-based access control model are sometimes referred to as restrictions or filters.